Soledad O’Brien show makes impression in off-hours time slot - NewsBreak

 Soledad O’Brien show makes impression in off-hours time slot

-NEW YORK — You’ve got to wake up early on a weekend to catch Soledad O’Brien.
+NEW YORK (AP) — You’ve got to wake up early on a weekend to catch Soledad O’Brien.

 Say 4:30 a.m.
 Saturday in Chicago.
 Or 5 a.m. on Sunday in New York and Houston.
 It’s 6:30 a.m.
 Saturday in Washington, D.C. — almost sleep-in territory.